linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 Nomad's rise has been relatively recent, and discussions have often centered around Nomad as a simplified Kubernetes alternative.
 But Nomad's flexibility makes it stand out all on its own.
 Nomad can handle scheduling and management for highly-scalable clusters, and can work with applications that are containerized, non-containerized, or a mix.
 And it can accomplish all of this across a wider range of systems.

-You can learn more about Nomad and how it operates through our tutorial **How to Use Nomad for Container Orchestration**.
+You can learn more about Nomad and how it operates through our tutorial [How to Use Nomad for Container Orchestration](/docs/guides/using-nomad-for-orchestration/).

 ### Pros and Cons